 - Avoiding sleeping on your back; sleeping on your side is recommended

 The bottom line is that there are many things you can do on your own (lifestyle modifications and home remedies) to treat this condition.
 However, they are not a substitute for medical treatment and evaluation.

 If you think you show symptoms of sleep apnea, fill out our appointment form or give us a call to learn more about a sleep study and diagnosis.

 As part of our commitment to the geriatric community, we partner with Medicaid, Medicare and other financial resource groups.
+You can learn more about our payment options here.
 Our unique medical and dental model can help answer many of the complex issues surrounding the elderly population.
-In addition, we also have geriatric specialists and programs at many of our locations throughout Austin.
+In addition, we also have geriatric specialists and programs at many of our locations throughout DFW and San Antonio.
 We also provide Insurance Benefit Consultants at many of our clinics to go over benefits and assist you in knowing what all is available to you through your insurance plan.

-Fill out the appointment form or call us at 1-877-520-0044 for more information!
+Fill out an appointment request form or call us at 1-877-520-0044 for more information!
 You can also check out the American Sleep Apnea Association for more information.